jamesgleave/Deep-Docking-NonAutomated/README.md

 ## Usage

 ### Before starting.
 Preparing a database for deep docking
 Databases for DD should be obtained in SMILE format.
 For each compound of the database, DD requires the Morgan fingerprints of radius 2 and size 1024 bits, represented as the list of the indexes of bits that are set to 1.
 The  Utilities folder of this repository provides tools to facilitate the preparation of a database of SMILES structures.
 First, it is recommended to split the SMILES into a number of evenly populated files to facilitate other steps such as random sampling and inference, and place these files into a new folder.
-This reorganization can be achieved for example with *split* command in bash, and the resulting files should have txt extensions.
+This reorganization can be achieved for example with the *split* command in bash, and the resulting files should have txt extensions.
 For example, considering a *smiles.smi* file with 1 billion of compounds, to obtain 1000 evenly splitted txt files

 ```bash
 split -l 1000000 smiles.smi smile_all_ --additional-suffix=.txt